benpetito/javadoc-checker/README.md

 ## Usage

-### 1. Build the JAR
+### 1. Build the JAR and Run Against Local Workspace

-Run the provided shell script to build the JavadocChecker fat JAR using Maven:
+To build the JavadocChecker fat JAR and scan all projects under your local workspace (default: `~/workspace`):

 ```bash
 ./run_javadoc_checker.sh
 ```

-This will:
-- Compile the JAR using Maven
-- Copy the fat JAR to the project root
-- Scan all projects under your workspace directory (default: `~/workspace`)
-- Generate CSV reports in the `output-reports/` directory

-### 2. Specify a Custom Workspace (Optional)

 You can specify a different workspace path: